Alongusernamefornothing/DebugWindowEnabler/README.md

 ## Supported versions
 DebugWindowRewritten does works with Sebs SW CV 3.5.* and newer
 ## Unsupported versions
-Versions 3.1 - 3.3 use This [Version](https://github.com/stopyouhelper24/DebugWindowEnabler/releases/tag/1.0.0.0).
+Versions 3.1 - 3.3 use this [Version](https://github.com/stopyouhelper24/DebugWindowEnabler/releases/tag/1.0.0.0).
 3.0 and older does not have a Debug Window.
 ## Debug Window does not exist on 3.5
 Insiders of Sebs SW CV have said to me that the Form that is needed does not exist on builds newer then 3.5.0.456.
 ## Trying to fix it on 3.5